 All information will be separately maintained in a secure confidential file.
 The background report will be destroyed upon graduation or separation from the institution.
 The criminal background report shall span the prior seven year period, and shall include all convictions and deferred adjudications of a felony or misdemeanor level.

 Validated background reports found to be in conflict with responses on the application may be grounds for withdrawal of an offer of enrollment based upon submission of false or misleading information on the application.

 The existence of a conviction will not necessarily result in a denial of admission to our dental institution, its programs or its housing.
 Instead each case will be reviewed by a committee other than the admissions committee and evaluated on its facts.

 This review committee shall include but is not limited to the: admissions administrator, dean for academic affairs (or other administrative dean), two faculty members and if necessary, the university attorney to clarify legal processes.

-All students must also report any felony or misdemeanor charges and convictions which occur during enrollment within ten business days of occurrence to both the senior associate dean and the senior associate dean for student services.
-Failure to report disqualifying criminal offenses could result in dismissal or suspension from the program.
-Any criminal offense can delay or terminate an individual’s education at the School of Dentistry.
+All students must also report any felony or misdemeanor convictions which occur during or after matriculation within ten business days of the conviction to the senior associate dean for academic affairs or the senior associate dean for student services.
+Conviction of or failure to report a disqualifying criminal offense may prevent a student from completing required clinical training experiences and/or result in dismissal or suspension from the program.
+It is the responsibility of the student to provide documentation of the final adjudication to the aforementioned administrators.